History of Nashville, Tennessee in Timeline

 1974: Grand Ole Opry Moved to Grand Ole Opry House

-In 1974, the Grand Ole Opry moved from the Ryman Auditorium to the Grand Ole Opry House, located 9 miles east of downtown Nashville.
+In 1974, the Grand Ole Opry moved to the Grand Ole Opry House, located 9 miles (14 km) east of downtown Nashville.

 In 1978, the Nashville Sounds baseball team was established as an expansion franchise of the Double-A Southern League.

-October 9, 1979: Amtrak's Floridian service to Nashville cancelled
+October 9, 1979: Amtrak's Floridian Service to Nashville Ends

-On October 9, 1979, Amtrak's Floridian service to Nashville's Union Station was cancelled due to poor track conditions resulting in late trains and low ridership, ending over 120 years of intercity rail service in Nashville.
+On October 9, 1979, Amtrak's Floridian, which ran from Chicago to Miami and St. Petersburg, Florida, was cancelled due to poor track conditions resulting in late trains and low ridership, ending over 120 years of intercity rail service in Nashville.

 In 1979, the Ku Klux Klan burnt crosses outside two African American sites in Nashville, including the city headquarters of the NAACP.